HL7/uv-lab-rep-ig/input/pagecontent/status-mgmt.md

 As previously described, if the alignment is possible for HL7 FHIR R5 (see [HL7 FHIR R5](#hl7-fhir-r5-1) below), the Composition status value set required for HL7 FHIR R4 only includes a subset of the needed concepts.

-The following paragraph describe a possible approach to try to keep this consistency.
+The following paragraph describes a possible approach to try to keep this consistency.

 ##### HL7 FHIR R4